jnvn7/RM6-WEC-OpenFOAM/examples_wave_flume/README.md

 <div align="justify">

 ## Overview
-This directory houses a templated example for 2D wave flume simulations, along with four specific example cases based upon the template.
+This directory houses four specific example cases based upon the template case illustrated in <tt>template_wave_flume</tt>, as well as an example mesh convergence study performed for each of the cases.

-It is recommended that the interested user start with the <tt>README</tt> file in the template case directory <tt>template_waveFlume</tt>, which contains instructions on how to run a case, as well as documentation on the simulation setup, <tt>OpenFOAM</tt> dictionary files and file structure, and post-processing.
+It is recommended that the interested user start with the <tt>README</tt> file in the template case directory <tt>template_wave_flume</tt>, which contains instructions on how to run a case, as well as documentation on the simulation setup, <tt>OpenFOAM</tt> dictionary files and file structure, and post-processing.

 The four example cases are each built by making modifications to the template case, and are ready to be run "as-is".
 They are described in more detail below in [Example cases](#example-cases).

+For each example case, there are two directories, one labeled with the example name alone, and one marked as "pre-packaged", i.e. <tt>case1_regular</tt> and <tt>case1_regular_prepackaged</tt>.
+The "pre-packaged" folders contain pre-generated wave probe data for each case from a successful <tt>OpenFOAM</tt> simulation, and are provided so that the interested user can compare their own simulation results with the pre-packaged data as a sanity check for their own results.
+For more information on comparing with this data, see [Comparing with pre-packaged wave probe data](#comparing-with-pre-packaged-wave-probe-data-for-example-cases).

 ## Example cases